Mark Waki is a retired

-Northrop Grumman and works at the Promontory facility near Brigham
+Northrop Grumman artist.
+He worked at the Promontory facility near Brigham

-City, Utah and is an Artist Fellow member of the American Society of Aviation Artists (ASAA).
+City, Utah for over 38 years and is an Artist Fellow member of the American Society of Aviation Artists (ASAA).

 Height: 5' 6"